SamanthaSays/samanthasays.github.io/gallery/morrowind/_posts/2023-05-29-Masobi on the Morrow.md

 section: gallery
 permalink: /gallery/morrowind/masobi on the morrow
 image: Masobi on the Morrow.webp
-metaDescription: A screenshot of Masobi from The Elder Scrolls III&#58; Morrowind, taken by Samantha Says.
+description: A screenshot of Masobi from The Elder Scrolls III&#58; Morrowind, taken by Samantha Says.
 metaImage: https://samanthasays.github.io/assets/images/gallery/morrowind/Masobi on the Morrow.webp
-tag: morrowind
+tags: Morrowind Screenshot
 from: Morrowind
 link: https://greenmangaming.sjv.io/samanthasays-morrowind
 ---